Changing Your Will

 A will with a trust is often used when the person wants to maintain ownership of their assets and designate someone else as trustee and beneficiary of those assets.
 Trusts are often more complicated than wills because they require much more paperwork and time from attorneys who draft them up to be legally binding.

-An estate plan will often include other documents such as an advanced medical directive which specifies what kind of treatment you would like if you were incapacitated, how your remains should be handled after death, or how you would like your money and property distributed.
+An estate plan will often include other documents such as an advanced medical directive that specifies what kind of treatment you would like if you were incapacitated, how your remains should be handled after death, or how you would like your money and property distributed.

 A living will is often used to state what kind of medical treatments you do or don’t want if it becomes necessary, such as a mechanical ventilator or an operation.